Clustered Factor Analysis for Multivariate Spatial Data: Conclusion

 In this study, we developed a novel spatially clustered factor analysis (SCFA) that aims to uncover the underlying dependency structures in multivariate spatial data, addressing the challenges of spatial heterogeneity and complexity in spatial data.
 Our approach integrates the clustering method with exploratory factor analysis, allowing us to partition the data into clusters where locations within the same group share identical dependency structures.
 This combination enhances the ability to capture underlying structural differences caused by spatial heterogeneity, which traditional exploratory factor analysis methods might overlook.
 Through comprehensive simulation studies and empirical applications, we have confirmed that SCFA can effectively capture structural differences caused by spatial heterogeneity in various spatial distributions, leading to more accurate variable relationships and factor structures.

 In addition, SCFA can effectively identify spatial dependency relationships within different locations as well as global dependencies.
 This ability is crucial for analyzing intricate data across regions and scales.
 By capturing these diverse dependency structures, SCFA enables researchers to gain deeper insights into interactions among different regions in complex systems and their influence on the overall structure.
 Whether in policy making, resource allocation, or strategic planning, accurately understanding multilevel dependency relationships improves the precision and efficiency of decision-making.
+While our method demonstrates improved performance on spatially heterogeneous data, it is not intended for non-spatial datasets, as it relies on spatial attributes to capture meaningful patterns.
+The applicability and superiority of this approach are observed primarily when the data exhibits spatial heterogeneity.
+Future work could further investigate the theoretical conditions under which this method excels, providing a more rigorous mathematical foundation for its use.